-When I first thought about buying my child a go-kart, I had a few worries, mostly related to speed and safety.
-Here, I’ll share with you everything you need to know about the speed and safety of 50cc go-karts so you can make a sound decision about purchasing a kart for your child as well.
+When I first thought about buying my child a 50cc go-kart, I had a few worries, mostly related to speed and safety.
+Below, I’ll share with you everything you need to know about the speed and safety of 50cc go-karts so you can make the right choice when purchasing a kart for your child as well.

 Most 50cc go-karts from the major manufacturers will reach a top speed of around 30 mph (48 kph), although some may reach speeds of 50 mph (80 kph).
 The exact speeds reached will be determined by a range of factors, such as the weight of the driver and the type of tires on the kart.

-Below, I’ll share everything you need to know to make kart safety simple.
-You will also learn how to make adjustments to the engine’s governor to limit speed.
-We will also go over a list of popular 50cc go-karts and their max speeds, and I’ll even share which one I would buy for my own child.
+Below, I’ll share everything you need to know about 50cc go-karts.
+I will also go over a list of popular 50cc karts and their max speeds, and I’ll share which one I would buy.

 5 Examples Of 50cc Go-Kart Top Speeds